What is the Age of Consent in Michigan?

 Blank Law, PC Team

-While states like New York, Tennessee, and Iowa has 18, and states like Mississippi, Idaho, and Texas have 17, in Michigan, the age of consent for sexual acts or a sexual relationship is 16 years old.
-This means that, in most cases, a 16 year old can consent to sexual activity.
+While states like New York, Tennessee, and Iowa have 18, and states like Mississippi, Idaho, and Texas have 17, in Michigan, the age of consent for sexual acts or a sexual relationship is 16 years old.
+This means that, in most cases, a 16-year-old can consent to sexual activity.

 With that said, if you get involved in sexual contact or sexual penetration with a person below 16 years old, it is always illegal regardless of consent or knowledge of the minor’s age.

-What age of consent entails is that as a person, once you attain it, the age of 16 years old in Michigan, you can give your consent to sexual activities in the majority of cases.
-However, you should know that there are a number of exceptions to this.
+What age of consent entails is that a person, once you attain, the age of 16 years old in Michigan, you can give your consent to sexual activities in the majority of cases.
+However, you should know that there are several exceptions to this.
 They include:

-• Familial Relationship: Here, an exception arises when the sexual activities involves immediate familial relationships.
+• Familial Relationship: Here, an exception arises when the sexual activities involve immediate familial relationships.

 • Fiducial Relationship: This exception arises when the sexual activity involves another person who is in a position of trust or power (authority figure) over the person giving the consent.